-The Maratha community in Maharashtra has been protesting for their right and justice for a rape victim in Kopardi.
+The Maratha community in Maharashtra has been protesting for their rights and justice for a rape victim in Kopardi.
 As usual the print and electronic media largely ignored this unrest and tarnished it via rumor mongering.
-Upper caste media tried to paint these protests as anti-Dalit.
+Upper caste media has tried to paint these protests as anti-Dalit.

 Are these protests against Dalits?

 The answer is big NO. Marathas are angry at their traditional leadership and governments.
 If you look closely these protests are apolitical and any political leader showing up is sent back.
 They are angry at the state of matters, not any community.
 Even on 31st January 2017 members of community from Akola district suspended the roadblock for passage of dead bodies of Dalit jawans.